artiie5/artiie5/README.md

 <!--
 **artiie5/artiie5** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-Generando desiciones inteligentes para cambios realis basadas en datos
+Generando desiciones inteligentes para cambios reales basadas en datos

 #### Donde encontrarme